rapka/polemics-md/herzog-documents.md

 ![Possible Mubtakkar diagram with English translations](images/herzog-documents/diagram-translated.jpg) *(Translated chemical weapon diagram from 2006)*

-WMD Insights' report expressed concerns that terrorists unrelated to al-Qaeda might be able to recreate the weapon, but Smith is skeptical.
-In his analysis, he points to a major error in the English instructions and concludes that WMD Insights were incorrect in labeling the weapon as "nearly identical" to Suskind's Muktabbar[^4].
+WMD Insights' report expressed concerns that terrorists unrelated to al-Qaeda might be able to recreate the weapon, but George Smith was skeptical.
+In his analysis, he points to a major error in the English instructions and concludes that WMD Insights were incorrect in labeling the weapon as "nearly identical" to Suskind's Mubtakkar[^4].

 > **This diagram is not like Suskind's much-publicized Mubtakkar.** The Pulitzer-winner did not know the basic science involved and so described its design very poorly.
 But he did define it as a two-compound munition, even blutzing that bit on National Public Radio's Fresh Air, saying one of its reagents was "sodium chloride" -- simple table salt.
 However, the diagram at left is virtually identical to the photograph of the Department of Homeland Security prototype -- a three compound design -- distributed nationwide in cyberspace and discussed in "Improvised Cyanide Munition."